priyagill0/e-commerce/README.md

 Database Setup (MySQL):
 - The project uses MySQL as its database.
 - The backend code is already integrated with the database using environment variables in `resources/application.properties`.
+- Create a schema named `ecommerce` using MySQL Workbench.
 - The database is populated upon running the backend, through the DataSeeder file.

 ### To test user accounts, you may use the following credentials:
 - Admin → email: Admin@gmail.com       password: Admin
 - A sample customer account → email: bellahadid@gmail.com        password: password123

+**Please note:** On the order checkout page, a valid credit card number must contain exactly **16 digits**.
+If an invalid card number is entered, the order will not be processed.